My Disney World Cost Calculator & Our Total (Bottom Line) Price

 With so many vacation homes to choose from, it helps to first consult on how to pick the best rentals.

-Additional planning tip: Once again, lodging is an area where it is worth looking into a Disney World vacation package.
+Additional planning tip: Once again, lodging is a category where it is worth looking into a Disney World vacation package.

 Disney World Cost Calculator: Food

 With a Disney World vacation costing anywhere from $1000 – $5000 USD per person, one of the biggest determinants is the amount of money spent on food and dining.

 This is the portion of your trip that can really affect your Disney trip calculator and where the costs can really vary.

 - Counter service (fast-food style): $10-$15 USD per person